 Nexplanon is a small, soft, and pliable birth control implant.
 Your doctor places it under the skin on the inside of your upper arm.
 This means it’s hidden from view.
 The implant releases etonogesterol, a progestin hormone slowly over time.
 Like Depo Provera, this thins out the lining of the uterus often resulting in changes to menstruation.
 Nexplanon provides up to 3 years of continuous pregnancy prevention.

-Mirena is a type of long-acting, reversible birth control called a hormonal intrauterine device (IUD).
 An IUD is a small, flexible, T-shaped device that is implanted in the uterus.
 Mirena uses a progestin birth control hormone and slowly releases a small amount into the uterus over time and thins the lining of the uterus at the same time it creates an inflammatory effect within the uterus.
-Because the Mirena releases hormones directly into the uterus, it releases a lower level of hormones into the body than oral contraceptive pills.
-It often will also prevent menstruation while the Mirena is in place.
-The Mineral IUD is effective for up to 5 years.
+Because the IUD releases hormones directly into the uterus, it releases a lower level of hormones into the body than oral contraceptive pills.
+It often will also prevent menstruation while the IUD is in place.
+The IUD is effective for up to 8 years.